Rehd-k/ims-client/README.md

 4) notifications
 5) adding banks for check out
 6) catch network error on general
+7) only admin and manager can add products
+8) extracting tables to excel and pdf
+9) Do chart
+10) Crash reports
+11) Hand;e Big Table Pagination

-for deleting orders (pruchases) if sold is not 0 cant delete when returns is make its reducsed from the sold when products section of a sale is empty the sale data is or can be deleted
+for deleting orders (pruchases) if sold is not 0 cant delete when returns is make its reducsed from the sold when products section of a sale is empty the sale data is or can be deleted pagination for data table